vega/vega-datasets/sources.md

 ## `jobs.json`

-## `la-riots.json`
+## `la-riots.csv`

-More than 60 people lost their lives amid the looting and fires that ravaged Los Angeles for five days starting April 29, 1992.
-This file contains the point where each person died, formatted as GeoJSON.
-It was compiled and published by the [Los Angeles Times](http://spreadsheets.latimes.com/la-riots-deaths/).
+More than 60 people lost their lives amid the looting and fires that ravaged Los Angeles for five days starting on April 29, 1992.
+This file contains metadata about each person, including the geographic coordinates of their death.
+It was compiled and published by the [Los Angeles Times Data Desk](http://spreadsheets.latimes.com/la-riots-deaths/).

 ## londonBoroughs.json